jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 | 2000s                | $ 142,705,937          |
 | 2010s                | $ 64,035,754           |

-_Average gross for each Best Picture winner.
+_Average North American theater gross for each Oscar Best Picture winner.
 As the movies were dying, the industry fought back with excuses and lawsuits, instead of innovation and evolution.
 People didn't even bother watching Oscar movies on Netflix either.
-ALl numbers from boxofficemojo.com._
+All numbers from boxofficemojo.com._

 The movie industry rejected the lesson.
 Ever notice how online movies don't include opening credits, red-carpet interviews, and political charged speeches.
 That's the people erasing dark majic, and enjoying the simple majic of a new, and better tool, telling the story they want so badly.